yunohost-bot/seafile_ynh/README.md

 Infos
 -----

-Seafile server v4.4.3
+Seafile server v5.0.3

-Available for x64, i386, and Raspberry architecture but only tested for x64 (feedback are welcome)
+Available for x64, i386, and Raspberry Pi architecture but only tested for x64 (feedback are welcome)

-Seafile no longer supports armhf architectures AFAIK.
+Seafile no longer distribute binary for generic armhf architectures but rpi binary could work.

 /!\ To login use your yunohost email not your username.